 It is important to remember that in the case of a UK Dependency visa (as with most visa applications), the application documents will have to show that the applicant will have sufficient accommodation and financial support whilst living in the UK.
 If this cannot be shown, the application may be denied.

-In the instance where there is a divorce and one parent wants to bring the child into the UK, the application will demand full consent of the other parent or proof of full custody of the child.
-If either of these documents cannot be produced, it is likely that the UK Dependency visa application will be denied.
+In the instance where there is a divorce and one parent wants to bring the child into the UK, the application will demand full consent of the other parent or they will need to provide evidence that they have sole responsibility for their child.
+If documents cannot be produced, it is likely that the UK Dependency visa application will be denied.

 Please be advised that as of the 9th July 2012, there have been certain UK immigration law changes, which will affect all UK Settlement visa applicants.

 Financial requirements to qualify under settlement as a spouse, child, fiancé or partner of a British Citizen or settled person